 In addition to tours, we organize workshops at the EcoPark to educate guests about the civil issues related to creating a sustainable relationship with the environment.
-These workshops teach about composting, dome building, ecological gardening, wetland preservation and gray water use, among other topics.
-Just as in life one never stops learning no matter one’s age, so here too, these workshops are available for everyone.
+These workshops teach about composting, geodome building, ecological gardening, wetland preservation and gray water use, among other topics.
+These workshops are available for people of all ages and groups of any size!

 To arrange a workshop for your family, class, employees or others, please contact us.